kestra-io/docs/blogs/2022-02-01-kestra-opensource.md

   format: "{{ outputs.query.row.name }}"
 ```

-Kestra avoids the rigmarole of installing the software on the system, handling dependencies and conflicts, dealing with Python, etc.—just install a plug-in (a simple jar) and speak directly with your database.
+Kestra avoids the rigmarole of installing the software on the system, handling dependencies and conflicts, dealing with Python, etc. — just install a plugin (a simple jar) and speak directly with your database.

 We have a [number of plugins](/plugins/) and the process of [developing your own](/docs/plugin-developer-guide/) is very simple.
-We also hope that a community will help us to maintain new plug-ins/connectors ([contact us](/company/contact) if you require help or support).
+We also hope that a community will help us to maintain new plugins/connectors ([contact us](/company/contact) if you require help or support).

 ## First Public Release *and* Production Ready!
 First public release doesn't mean that Kestra is not production ready.
 In fact, it has been **used in production since August 2020 at Leroy Merlin** — take a deeper look at the [case study](/blogs/2022-01-10-leroy-merlin-usage-kestra) if you want more detail.
 Here are some figures to give a picture of Kestra’s credentials: